ajaj3030/TextAlert/README.md

-# AI Research Paper Summarizer
+# Research News Text Updater

-An automated system that scrapes the latest AI research papers from various sources, ranks them by relevance, summarizes them using LLMs, and sends daily updates via SMS.
+An automated system that scrapes the latest research papers from various sources, ranks them by relevance, summarizes them using LLMs, and sends daily updates via SMS.

 ---